wmorgan/dcos-docs/1.7/usage/services/index.md

 menu_order: 4
 ---

-Explains how to install, configure and list services as well as how to handle packages.
+Explains how to install, configure, and list services as well as how to handle packages.